-Yesterday after the update of the version of mysql, my server started yelling at me, It has a tray, that has not been closed cleanly and in need of repair, etc..
-Blah, What is this table, still have around 30 on this server.
-One option is to see the log-s what it says on the matter and to run a repair of the table or the other option – far better – is to run a repair, check and optimize all tables.
-For this purpose, I will use the mysqlcheck tool.
-Generally the options in this case are both komendi are synonymous to each other:
+Yesterday after updating the mysql version, my server started screaming at me, that there is a plate, which has not been closed cleanly and needs repair and so on.
+Blah, what will be this table, after all, I have about 30 on this server.
+One option is to see in the logs what is written on the issue and run a fix on the table or the other option – far better – is to run a fix, check and optimize all tables.
+For this purpose I will use the mysqlcheck tool.
+In general, the options in this case are as both commands are synonymous with each other:

 mysqlcheck -Aor -u root -p mysqlcheck -u root -p --auto-repair --check --optimize --all-databases

-Generally, that both commands to use, the effect will be the same – fragrant repair, screening and optimization of all tables.
-After typing either of the commands, you will be asked for the root password of mysql server-a you.
+Generally, whichever command you use, the effect will be the same – aromatic correction, проверка и оптимизация на всички таблици.
+After writing either of the two commands, you will be asked for the root password of your mysql server.